Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 - Normal mapping is the process of increasing the lighting details by distorting normal vectors.
 - A normal map is used to calculate distorted normal vectors.
 - Flat surfaces look detailed with normal mapping.
+- Applicable to terrain, water and models.

 ### 3.6 Transparent Water Edges

 - The transparent water edges effect makes fragments transparent that are undeep.
+- Applicable only to water.

 ### 3.7 Water Fresnel Effect

 - The water fresnel effect mixes the reflection and refraction colors automatically based on the camera position.
 - The water fresnel effect is always enabled.
+- Applicable only to water.